Who is Liable in a Bicycle or Car Accident

 - Making a right turn across a bike lane without watching for cyclists

-Both drivers and bicyclists have a duty to obey the rules of the road in a safe and responsible way.
+Both drivers and bicyclists have to obey the rules of the road safely and responsibly in a safe and responsible way.
 This means both parties must exercise care for the safety of everyone they share the road with.

-Have you been seriously injured in a bicycle accident?
+Have you been seriously injured in a bicycle and car accident?
 Call (888) 977-2238 today to request a free case evaluation with our lawyers today.
 We serve clients throughout the state of California.